billperegoy/tradehounds/README.md

    mix phx.server
 ```

-8. To use an API enpoint:
+8. To use an API endpoint:
    * TBD

 ## Learn more about Phoenix